The Sygsoft Holland Team

 Our three channel technique

-Several churches, where a real organ is not yet possible, or no longer possible, are already making use of our samplesets to their full satisfaction (even in Australia).
-Also, a combination of hauptwerk and real organ pipes is a popular option, here it is important that the sampleset itself has no acoustics .
+Several churches — where having a real pipe organ is not yet, or no longer, possible — are already making full and satisfied use of our samplesets (even as far away as Australia).
+A combination of Hauptwerk and real organ pipes is also a popular option; in such cases, it is important that the sampleset itself contains no recorded acoustics.

-Our 3-channel technique can be easily adjusted to a listening position somewhere in the church that you would choose to listen to the organ during a concert.
+Our 3-channel technology can easily be adjusted to create a listening position anywhere in the church — just as you would choose your favorite spot to listen to the organ during a concert.

 Small in size, large in sound